Wedderburn Castle: The approach

-The castle is approached by way of the north or Lion Gate of 1794 designed by John Plaw and the long drive (leading from the West gate), which passes the 18th-century stables (a square court entered through a pedimented archway) and the stables cottages, before continuing to the castle.
-The former stables building is now used as a barn wedding and events venue.
+The castle is approached via the north, or Lion, Gate of 1794, designed by John Plaw, and a long drive leading from the West Gate.
+The drive passes the 18th-century stables, arranged around a square court entered through a pedimented archway, and the stables cottages before reaching the house.
+The former stables building is now used as an events venue.

-The West Gate is another archway, but defined by screen walls and gabled lodges.
+The West Gate is another archway, defined by screen walls and gabled lodges.

 The castle interior

-Entering the front of the castle through a large porch (above which is the Home of Wedderburn coat of arms), there is a double staircase with an iron balustrade leading up to a balcony, behind which is a long gallery connecting the drawing room and the dining room.
-Across the hall and above the front door is a long minstrel gallery, again connecting the drawing room and the dining room.
-On the right of the staircase are the drawing room, and the morning room (previously the smoking room), beyond which is the ballroom.
-There are several fine chimneypieces, the best being in the drawing room of white Carrara marble and various other materials by Piranesi from 1774.
-To the left are the dining room, and a further staircase leading up to the bedrooms.
-The ground floor has a large kitchen and further bedrooms.
+The principal entrance, beneath the Home of Wedderburn coat of arms, opens into a hall containing a double staircase with an iron balustrade leading to a balcony, behind which is a long gallery connecting the drawing room and the dining room.
+Across the hall and above the front door is a minstrel gallery, also connecting the drawing room and the dining room.
+To the right of the staircase are the drawing room and the morning room, formerly the smoking room, beyond which lies the ballroom.
+Several notable chimneypieces survive, including one in the drawing room of white Carrara marble and various other materials by Piranesi from 1774.
+To the left are the dining room and a further staircase leading to the bedrooms.
+The ground floor contains a large kitchen and further bedrooms.